 Later, we will visit a mountain stream to look for dragonflies.
 Some of the species we might encounter are Blue Hawker, the colourful Orange-winged dropwing, Desert Darter, Common Darter and Keeled Skimmer among others.

-We will spend the morning looking for any target we have missed in the previous days or in the Albufera de Valencia.
-Our return to Valencia airport will be timed to coincide with the flight to London Gatwick, which departs at 17:15.
+We will spend the day looking for any target we have missed in the previous days or in the Albufera de Valencia.
+Later we will return to Valencia airport for departure flights.